Pant/nextcloudpi-readthedocs/How-to-access-NextCloudPi.md

 Now, you can start using Nextcloud! type the IP address in your browser.

-The default user is `admin` and the default password is `ownyourbits`.
+The default user is `ncp` and the default password is `ownyourbits`.
 You should now change the default password in settings/personal or in settings/users.

 ![](https://user-images.githubusercontent.com/21343324/30252853-f31d11bc-9679-11e7-9591-df42c9fd13be.png)